November 4, 2012

 – My free time depends on me: I want to work, I want – relax.
 Live by this principle can be only the super, followed by a queue, a novice at first have to load yourself to the maximum to quickly increase the number of customers and earn positive reviews.
 If you went to work and completed it is not on time, it is very unlikely that the customer will want to work with you on and will recommend you to others.

 – Home work does not involve any costs.
 This is true, except for the payment of expenses of the Internet (please note that if you decide to do freelancing seriously need a good speed), electricity costs, the purchase of certain programs and instruments (for web designers), install a good antivirus and a lot of little things to do without that will not work.

 – I am no one would indicate.
 Freelancers with experience can confirm that the customers who pay the most, usually put a lot of requirements for the work done and tough on their performance.
 Therefore, we must learn not to take the right notes with hostility.

 With regard to such delicate topics as taxes, the debate on taxation in freelancing conducted long ago, and yet people are reluctant to register their income.
-So far, the legislation does not set out clear provisions regarding, but the government periodically reminds that revenues need to be registered and will soon take control of freelancers.
+So far, the legislation does not set out clear provisions regarding work on the Internet, but the government periodically reminds that revenues need to be registered and will soon take control of freelancers.
 Therefore, part of the “outworkers” already registered IP and sleeps peacefully.
 We are not campaigning to do it as soon as you set foot on the path of freelancing, but, nevertheless, forget the tax is not necessary.